 Now onto the building.
 (Yay!)
 I love to create my own pieces and recreating someone else’s can be just as fun because it’s like a puzzle.
-Since the dimensions for this trunk were given in the Pottery Barn site, it was just a matter of plugging in the dimensions of the wood I was using.
+Since the dimensions for this trunk are on the Pottery Barn site, it’s just a matter of plugging in the dimensions of the wood I was using.

 I can’t believe it’s finally warm enough outside that I can do my work in the sunshine and not all bundled up in hats, gloves, and layers upon layers.
 It’s time to break out my saw and get to work.

-Because the ply was so large, we couldn’t just run it through the table saw, so I prop it up and cut it down to be easier to handle.
+Because the ply is large, we can’t just run it through the table saw.
+So, I cut it down to be easier to handle.

 Because I nearly lost my fingertips (after 12 long years of cutting wood myself) in my closet remodeling project, I have yet to get the gumption up to run large pieces through the table saw, so I left that to my hubby.
 Even the sound of it makes me cringe, but I still do small items.

 You’ll notice the above Pottery Barn trunk has metal corners.
-Because I wanted this to look handmade as much as possible, I cut my own out and created them with some simple tools.
+Because I wanted this to look handmade, I cut my own out and created them with some simple tools.